Njugi92/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the third line of the file iacta shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School script that writes into ls_cwd_content the result of command ls -la
+Display the third line of the file iacta shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School script that writes into ls_cwd_content the result of command ls -la script that duplicates the last line of file iacta